openhwgroup/core-v-mcu/README.md

 (formerly RI5CY) in the PULPissimo platform on the Digilent Genesys2 FPGA board (or Digilent NexysA7-100T).
 It assumes the user follow the instructions below to install PULPissimo first, and then modify the installation to replace the RI5CY core and other files to build the FPGA platform.
+Instructions to modify PULPissimo to instantiate the CV32E40P processor are [here](https://github.com/hpollittsmith/core-v-mcu/tree/master/fpga).

 ![](doc/pulpissimo_archi.png)